| Important note: Images and videos posted on this

 with Germany, one that had some connection to the Holocaust.
 Israeli leaders, such as Perez, felt that West Germany had the

+responsibility to protect Israel from Arab nations because of the Holocaust.
 The “secret agreement” was hidden from the public for some time because Israeli leaders did not know how the

 Israeli citizens would react to Israel selling and buying arms from West Germany.
 Israel only agreed to buy arms from West